Sound

 Gallery of sound experiments, songs, and found audio

-This page has been updated, primarily to reflect changes in the titles of some of the pieces.
-As I continue to work on some of them, the working titles change.
+As I continue to work on quick-mixing some old pieces, the working titles change.
 Also, I still hope to post many things from the last 25 years of experimenting.
-Getting to all that, while trying to work on new stuff, photography, parenting, etc., has been challenging.
+So, that might be as confusing to you, dear listener, as it is getting to be to me.
+I hope to sort it all out with appropriate annotations in the fullness of time.
+Of course, getting to all that, while trying to work on new stuff, photography, parenting, etc., continues to be challenging.
 But hope still lingers.

 Click the link to display the player controls.
 Then, click the play arrow to start playback.